-Child care: The Committee agreed to keep the current methodology for calculating child care costs.
+The Committee does not recommend changes to the current methodology for calculating child care costs.
 This methodology relies on market surveys by county for child care rates at both licensed care centers and registered home providers.
 The surveys are conducted by the Vermont Department for Children and Families.
 This methodology allows for both urban and rural cost estimates and accounts for differences in rates between the two types of providers.

 The Committee had a robust discussion on whether to include the new child care subsidies that were adopted as part of Act 76 (2023), "an act relating to child care, early education, workers' compensation, and unemployment insurance."
-Act 76 expanded child care subsidies to families with incomes up to 575% of federal poverty guidelines.
-The discussion centered on whether these subsidies should be considered public assistance, which is generally not included in estimates.
+Act 76 expanded child care subsidies to families with incomes of up to 575% of federal poverty guidelines.
+The discussion centered on whether these subsidies should be considered public assistance, which is generally not included in Basic Needs Budget estimates.

 The Committee observed that budgets for child care spending would decrease because of the subsidies, which in turn would put downward pressure on livable wages.
-However, given that all family configurations would qualify for the subsidies including them will better reflect what the households would expect to spend on child care.
+However, given that all family configurations would qualify for the subsidies, including them will better reflect what the households would expect to spend on child care.
 The Committee recommends that the current methodology continue to be used and that the subsidies be included.

-Clothing and Household Expenses: Current methodology for this component does not include the cost of a computer.
+Clothing and Household Expenses

+Current methodology for this component does not include the cost of a computer.
 The existing methodology uses the CES, which includes household expenses.
 Because the report assumes that families rent rather than own their homes, expenses for appliances and miscellaneous household equipment are not factored into the budget.
-The CES includes expenses related to owning a computer within the miscellaneous household equipment category.
+The CES includes expenses related to owning a computer within the miscellaneous household equipment category that has not historically been included in the Vermont Basic Needs Budgets.

 However, the Committee determined that a computer should be considered a basic need.
 JFO proposed taking the cost of a base model computer and amortizing it into a monthly expense over three years.
 JFO did not recommend any other changes to the methodology.
-The Committee agreed and recommends that a three-year amortized cost be incorporated into the next basic needs budget.
+The Committee agreed and recommends that a three-year amortized cost of a base model computer be incorporated into the next basic needs budget.